kfickel/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  RecipeMe

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The market for the product are people who cook their own meals and want recipes that are filtered to the highest rating.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  The product will search only for recipes and output the five most highley rated recipes.
+The benefit of the product, is that it is easy to use and filters the recipes for the user based on their search.

 ## Problem ##
   > Describe the problem your product solves.
+  The product solves the problem of not knowing what to make for a meal, or wanting to try a new recipe, but not knowing what to try.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  RecipeMe will provide people with highly rated recipes and with a small number provided, makes decision making easier by not being overwhelmed by a multitude of choices.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "RecipeMe makes searching for recipes enjoyable, and always provides me with delicious recipes" - CEO Katherine Fickel

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  RecipeMe is simple to use.
+All you need to do is type in an ingredient or a meal idea and RecipeMe will provide you with the top five most popular recipes for that item.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Before, I was so overwhelmed by all the choices I had to make to choose a recipe.
+With RecipeMe, there are a few options, but I know they will all be good.
+All I need to type in is an ingredient and I know RecipeMe will provide me with a delicious recipe." - customer John Smith

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Try out RecipeMe for yourself and see how easy it is to find a recipe for your next meal.
+Go to our page and let RecipeMe solve your recipe needs.